ssenmosip/mosip-temp-documentation/Resident-Service-APIs.md

 ## POST /resident/v1/req/print-uin
 This request will authenticate an Individual based on provided OTP and post a request for UIN re-print to Postal Service.
+Notification will be sent to phone/email.

 #### Resource URL
 <div>https://mosip.io/resident/v1/req/print-uin</div>